Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

-We conclude this section by remarking that Lemma \ref{lemma:newx} and Corollary \ref{cor:sqrtavg} hold even if $x_i(t)$ (and, by extension, $z_i(t)$) is a $d$-dimensional vector, by applying the results to each coordinate component of the space.
+We conclude this section by noting that Lemma~\ref{lemma:newx} and Corollary~\ref{cor:sqrtavg} \aor{can be extended to the case when} $x_i(t)$ (and, by extension, $z_i(t)$) is a $d$-dimensional vector, by applying the results to each coordinate component of the space.